GNOME/gvfs/README.md

 Bug reports can be found and filed at https://gitlab.gnome.org/GNOME/gvfs/issues.
 For security-related issues, please use https://security.gnome.org/.

+See https://wiki.gnome.org/Projects/gvfs/debugging for info about getting debug logs.

 ## Ask Questions

 For questions use gvfs mailing list [gvfs-list@gnome.org](mailto:gvfs-list@gnome.org).